AICONSlab/MIRACL/docs/troubleshooting.md

 (replace `<yourusername>` with the actual user name of your host system)

+### Q: The GUI worked before but does not work anymore:

+In the directory that contains your `docker-compose.yml`, restart the container with `docker compose down` followed by `docker compose up -d`.
+The GUI should work again.

 ### Q: I cannot run X or Y with Docker because of permission denied errors:

 If you have not set up a Docker user you might need to run Docker commands with `sudo`.